Dargaz County: Population

 Its prestigious ancient name of Abivard (the Apavartene in the works of the ancient geographers, Ptolemy and Strabo) was changed just a few years ago, believing wrongly that it is a later Arabic name.
 Apavarta simply meant "rosewater" in Parthian and Old Persian.

 Administrative divisions

-The population history of Dargaz County's administrative divisions over three consecutive censuses is shown in the following table.
-The latest census shows four districts, seven rural districts, and four cities.
+Dargaz County's population history and administrative structure over three consecutive censuses are shown in the following table.